HeARTs Speak’s Mission is to create a united voice for animals through art

 Ian Schulze is HeARTs Speak’s IT support.
 He has worked at IBM in Vermont for ten years where he currently sits on their technical support team.
 He is also in the process of getting his degree in computer engineering at Vermont Technical College.
 He and his wife, Kelly Schulze provide pro bono photography services to the Humane Society of Chittenden County: Kelly takes the photos and Ian wrangles cats and small animals.
 When not at work, Ian can be found playing with computers, editing Wikipedia, juggling, and wandering the woods with his dogs.

-Hannah Michalski is a HeARTs Speak Social Media Coordinator and Writer.
-She is the owner of Atlanta based How About Pictures, specializing in honest, playful portraiture for pets, children and babies.
+Hannah Michalski is HeARTs Speak’s Communication Coordinator and Writer.
 Before embarking on her professional photography journey, Hannah was a dedicated employee of the pet rescue world; a kennel worker, then a shelter manager, but always a devoted servant to what she considers Gods among people – companion animals.
 Hannah is originally from New Zealand and it was there that she earned her art degree, with a major in photography.
 Once her career in pet rescue wound down, photography was a natural transition but she was unable to ignore how beneficial her photos had been to the animals she helped rescue and rehome.
 With that fire for change still burning bright, Hannah balances client work with volunteering her photography services to local Atlanta rescues, including Urban Pet Project, Fighting For Dawn, The Park Pet Haven Rescue and Fulton County Animal Services.
 She believes in the good in people, the quiet power of a picture and above all else, the importance of caring for and cherishing our fellow living beings.
 Email Hannah